ProfilePic

 Pros and cons of non-QM loans

 Non-QM loans are typically kept in a lender's portfolio, whereas QM loans are eligible for sale to secondary market investors.
-With a non-QM loan, you may be more likely to maintain the relationship of having your original lender as your servicer instead of your loan being sold and serviced by other lenders.
+With a non-QM loan, you may be more likely to maintain the relationship of having your original lender as your servicer instead of having your loan sold and serviced by other lenders.

-With that, there are some cons to non-QM loans that you should consider.
+There are some cons to non-QM loans that you should consider.
 As non-QM loans are not insured, guaranteed, or backed by a government agency, the interest rate or fees may be higher than a QM loan option.